 GUIDELINES: Every square foot of roofing in the contract was scanned a minimum of two times.
-All suspected wet areas were marked directly on the roofs with long-lasting paint. '

 VERIFICATION: These roofs were under a manufacturer's warranty.
 Therefore, to avoid any possibility of jeopardizing this warranty, the Certified Thermographer did not take core samples or moisture probes of the roof to verify presence of water.
 The Infrared Cameras we use are extremely sensitive and accurate when locating areas of wet insulation.
 However, as with any non-destructive testing technique, there exists a slight possibility that false positives or false negatives may occur.
 Due to the lack of absolute physical verification, the areas marked on your roof and on the maps should be considered to represent suspected or probable areas of wet insulation, rather than verified areas of wet insulation.